Health, Safety, and Wellness Information

-In what is still a time of heightened international tension, the Office of Study Abroad at Brandeis University urges students and parents to stay abreast of current issues that may affect the health and safety of American citizens abroad.
+In what is still a time of heightened international tension, the Office of Study Abroad at Brandeis University urges students and parents to stay abreast of current issues that may affect the health and safety of students abroad.
 Travel and study abroad always involves some elements of risk.
 Below you will find information that address the issues of health and safety while abroad.
 Study abroad is a reasonable and exciting choice for Brandeis students, but we encourage students and families to discuss the potential health and safety risks and take appropriate measures to protect themselves.

 International Sickness and Accident Insurance